RobLoTech/Roblotech.github.io/docs/My Learning/TryHackMe/Learning Paths/SOC 1/Cyber Defense Frameworks/Pyramid of Pain.md

       - **`--Y http.request`**: This filters the captured traffic to only show HTTP requests.
 The `--Y` flag indicates a display filter is being used.
       - **`-T fields`**: This option specifies that the output should be formatted as fields, which makes it easier to see specific details.
       - **`-e http.host`** and **`-e http.user_agent`**: These are field options that indicate which specific fields you want to display in the output.
 In this case, you're interested in:
-        - `http.host`: The host name or IP address of the server.
+        - `http.host`: The hostname or IP address of the server.
         - `http.user_agent`: The User-Agent string, which provides information about the client (e.g., browser or tool) making the request.
       - **`-r analysis_file.pcap`**: This option specifies that `tshark` should read from the file `analysis_file.pcap`, which is a packet capture file.